PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 15:11:34
+Last updated: 2024-04-02 15:13:08
-Random Quote: A friend is what the heart needs all the time. - Henry van Dyke Jr.
+Random Quote: It is unwise to be too sure of one's own wisdom.
+It is healthy to be reminded that the strongest might weaken and the wisest might err. - Mahatma Gandhi